vhfsantos/CURE/README.md

 chmod +x scripts/*
 ```

-After done all installations, activate the cure environment and run **CURE** with no arguments. **CURE** will tell you if any dependencies are missing.
+After done all installations, activate the CURE environment and run **CURE** with no arguments. **CURE** will tell you if any dependencies are missing.

 ```
 conda activate cure